Heidi Roizen has spent her life immersed in the Silicon Valley ecosystem – as an

 From there, Heidi entered the venture capital world, serving as a Managing Director for Mobius Venture Capital from 1999 to 2007.

-Today, Heidi is a Venture Partner at leading global venture capital firm Draper Fisher Jurvetson (DFJ).
+Today, Heidi is the Operating Partner at leading global venture capital firm Draper Fisher Jurvetson (DFJ).
 She is also a Fenwick and West Entrepreneurship Educator in the Department of Engineering at Stanford University,

 where she teaches the course Spirit of Entrepreneurship.
 Heidi is a

-member of the board of directors of TiVo (NASDAQ:TIVO) and of Prysm, Inc. and serves on the advisory boards of Springboard Enterprises and the National Center for Women in Information Technology.
+member of the board of directors of TiVo (NASDAQ:TIVO) and of DMGT (LSE:DMGT) as well as DFJ portfolio companies Eventful, ShareThis, and XTime.
+She serves on the advisory boards of Springboard Enterprises and the National Center for Women in Information Technology.
 She has an undergraduate and an MBA degree from Stanford.